realitix/vulkan/README.md

 ### Code convention

 Similar to Vulkan, structs are prefixed with Vk, enumeration values are prefixed with VK_ and functions are prefixed with vk.
-However, struct creation is done through functions.
-If you want to create the struct `VkInstanceCreateInfo`, you must call the function `VkInstanceCreateInfo` with named parameters.

 #### Structs

-All structs must be initialized with keyword parameters.
-Here's an example.
+Vulkan struct creation is achieved in *vulkan* wrapper using python functions.
+For example, if you want to create the Vulkan struct `VkInstanceCreateInfo`, you must initialize it with its keyword parameters.
+In *vulkan* wrapper, you will call the Python function `VkInstanceCreateInfo` with named parameters as shown below.

-To create the Vulkan struct `VkInstanceCreateInfo`, in **C++** we write:
+In **C++** (Vulkan) we write:

 ```C
 VkInstanceCreateInfo instance_create_info = {